GPU Memory Monitoring During Distributed XGBoost Training

 Hello,

-I was wondering if anyone had any advice or information they could direct me to regarding ways to monitor GPU memory usage during distributed training using logger.info()
+I was wondering if anyone had any advice or information they could direct me to regarding ways to monitor GPU memory usage during distributed training using logger.info().

 I’ve been trying to implement GPU memory monitoring with PyNVML and XGBoost callbacks during training loops, but I’m encountering an issue: the memory values reported remain exactly the same (down to the byte level) throughout the entire training process.

-for all four GPUs every 10 iterations, with not a single bit of change even when checking at the byte level.
+For example, it outputs values like 7000MB/8000MB available for all four GPUs every 10 iterations, with not a single bit of change even when checking at the byte level.

 Any advice on why the GPU memory values remain static during distributed training would be greatly appreciated.
 Is there a better approach to monitor GPU memory usage in a distributed XGBoost/Dask setup?